 As a consequence, the areal density of ballistics during major explosions and paroxysms can be highly variable as a function of distance, diameter of the projectiles, and azimuthal direction: local clusters can also significantly diverge from the average measurements (Gurioli et al., 2013; Breard at al., 2014).
 Moreover, given an areal density of projectiles, the actual ballistic exposure of an individual target is hard to estimate, i.e., the probability of being struck.
 From a hazard perspective, any density above 1 clast per meter square is not different from a continuous cover (Jolly et al., 2014; Deligne et al., 2018).
 In fact, while a complete ballistics exposure calculation should take into account the trajectory of the projectiles and their diameter (Jolly et al., 2014; Deligne et al., 2018), it is also the case that for these ballistic missiles there are no established injury thresholds for striking the head or other parts of the body, and their relatively low impact energies, i.e., 40 - 120 J, may even cause lacerations and skull trauma, depending on their shape and angle of strike (TNO, 1992; Davies, 1993; Baxter and Gresham, 1997).
 Then, it should be noted that even a slight areal enlargement, e.g., a buffer related to hot fragments affecting the surroundings, can produce a significant increase of the total area impacted by ballistics (Bevilacqua et al., 2024a), in particular, blocks falling on hard rock may fragment upon impact, sending dangerous shards as far as several tens of meters from the impact site (Rittmann, 1931; Rosi et al., 2006).

-For all these reasons, although we did not include the clast density in our analysis and our estimates cannot be considered as a measure of the probability to be struck by a ballistic fragment, they are certainly representative of the presence of a major risk in the area.
-Primary blast injuries can be excluded in Stromboli’s explosions as their pressure waves are of a low order.
+For all these reasons, although we did not include in our analysis the areal density and the shape of the clasts, along with information on the ballistic trajectories, and our estimates cannot be considered as a measure of the probability to be struck by a ballistic fragment, our results allowed us to estimate the probability that a given sector of the volcano is affected by ballistic fallout and are certainly representative of the presence of a major risk in the area.

 5.3 Uncertainty affecting the major-explosions/paroxysms ratio